cotti/guestbooky/README.md

 ### Backend

-Use `docker-compose.public.yml` as a basis. it should create the image for you and start running.
+Use `docker-compose.public.yml` as a basis, and remember to have a `.env` file ready. it should create the image for you and start running.

 ### Admin Panel

 In order to create a live version, adjust the **API_URL** path in `Guestbooky-admin/src/environment/constants.js`, and execute `vite build`.
 The application will be prepared and sent to `src/Guestbooky-admin/dist`.
 Send to your hosting solution and you should be good.

+### Backup

+Mongodump is run as a cron job daily.
+The behavior is customizable in `docker-compose.yml`

 ## ⛏️ Built Using <a name = "built_using"></a>